analogdevicesinc/doctools/docs/ci.rst

 -------------------

-To host a cluster of self-hosted runners, the recommended approach is to use systemd services, instead of for example, podman-compose.
+To host a cluster of self-hosted runners, the recommended approach is to use systemd services, instead of for example, container compose solutions.

 Below is a suggested systemd service at *~/.config/systemd/user/container-public-doctools@.service*.